South Callaway High School

 South Callaway R-II High School, most commonly known as South Callaway High School, South Callaway, SoCal, or SCHS, is a public high school located in Mokane, Missouri, United States.
 It provides education for students in grades 9–12.
 The school is part of the South Callaway R-II School District, all located on the same campus in Mokane, and is the only high school in the district.
 The school colors are blue and white.
 The school was opened in 1959.

-Enrollment

-According to numbers at MSHSAA, the school currently enrolls 323 students from the surrounding communities in the southeast corner of the county, including Mokane, Steedman, Portland, Tebbetts, Hams Prairie, and Fulton.
-Other high schools in the county are comparable or larger in size, with New Bloomfield serving 209 students in the southwest, North Callaway serving 498 in the north, and Fulton with an enrollment of 796 in the Fulton area.

-These numbers reflect enrollment data from the 2006-2007 school year, used to facilitate athletic classification.

-Curriculum

-South Callaway offers a curriculum that includes standard subjects as well as varied electives for students.
-All classes listed in bold below are offered as dual credit courses through Central Methodist University.